datnguyenzzz/nogodb/lib/go-sstable/README.md

 #### b.
 Data Block Format

-Block is consist of one or more key/value entries and a block trailer.
+A Data Block is consist of one or more key/value entries and a block trailer.
 Block entry shares key prefix with its preceding key until a restart point reached.
 A block should contains at least one restart point.
 First restart point are always zero.

 For example, if two adjacent keys are `"deck"` and `"dock"`, then the second key would be encoded as